MicrosoftDocs/dynamics-365-fraud-protection/content/Functions.md

 When the evaluation pane is open, you can see the list of output properties with its result.
 This will help you to understand if you are returning the correct values for the functions.

 ## Invoking Functions from resources
-Functions which are created can be invoked from resources such as rules, velocities, post decision actions and routing rules.
+The published functions can be invoked from resources such as rules, velocities, post decision actions and routing rules.
 All the output properties defined within a function can be accessed by invoking the function.
 The values can then be used for decision making.

-### Invoke functions from Rules
+### Invoking functions from Rules
 Functions can be invoked from any rule (within any assessment) within the same environemnt or environments down the stack.
 To learn more about rules, see [Rules](rules.md).
 ```FraudProtectionLanguage
 LET $sum = Functions.MyFunction(5,5).Calculate_Sum